ghiath2/Mosaic/README.md

 - Partners
 - Frinds
 - Family
-- Everyone who is looking for a soicial gift
+- Everyone who is looking for a spicial gift

 ***Clints Visit this website for :***
 - Gifts